 Another problematic case is distinguishing between the choronym (country name) Israel and the homonymous personal name denoting a biblical patriarch.
 When the name does not directly indicate the person (formerly known as Jacob), then we consider the name to refer to the nation or territory and include relevant references into the database, cf. e.g. Old Swedish attestations badh han innirlika israels gudh och æn israels folk hafdhe ther aff enga nødh.

 In some cases the denotation of the place name is ambiguous.
-For example, the Old Swedish Babilonia is attested in a variety of East Norse sources denoting either the city of Babylon, the Neo-Babylonian Empire, or the Babylon Fortress.
-There are thus three standard forms and corresponding localities to account for these attestations in the database: Babylon (city), Babylonia (Neo-Babylonian Empire) (country), and Babylon Fortress (castle).
+For example, the Old Swedish Babilonia is attested in a variety of East Norse sources denoting either the city of Babylon, the Neo-Babylonian Empire, the Babylon Fortress, or, in the case of Didrik of Bern, a fictional locality (perhaps a castle) by the Rhine.
+There are thus four standard forms and corresponding localities to account for these attestations in the database: Babylon (city), Babylonia (Neo-Babylonian Empire) (country), Babylon Fortress (castle), and Babylonia (castle).
 In the same way, the Old Swedish and Old Danish lemma forms Rom can denote both the city of Rome and Roman empire.
 In the attestations containing a monarchy title such as queen, king, emperor, and the like, or a church title such as bishop, the context in our opinion implies the spatial reference is a choronym and denotes the area over which the person has jurisdiction (e.g. kingdom, empire, bishopric).
 In this way, the attestation keysaren aff rom is linked to the standard form Roman Empire (country), while the attestation j room is linked to the standard form Rome (city).
 For more information and examples, see 'Data and related metadata: spatial references and spatial data'.

 Some churches occur in the material only with the name of their patron saint(s).
 These instances are excerpted as attestations of spatial reference.
 This is particularly the case with the Cathedral of Santiago de Compostela in the material often referred to as Sancte Jacob: Han wille til sancte iepss fare.